mcrdjr/LEADERBOARD/README.md

 Thanks to https://adamtoarchitect.com/ for the encouragement ...

 as of summer 2021 the phantomjs calls do not pull in the data any more.
-I;m not sure but I think it is related to shadow DOM, etc.
+I'm not sure but I think it is related to shadow DOM, etc.

 I've had to create a pure Javascript solution made of slenium, jsforce and node to update the data until the next time SF changes things again.